freeCodeCamp/freeCodeCamp/guide/english/bulma/get-started/index.md

 ### Code requirements

-For bulma to work correctly, you need to make your webpage responsive.
+For Bulma to work correctly, you need to make your webpage responsive.
 1) Use HTML5 doctype
 ```html
 <!DOCTYPE html>